If you’re a couple wanting to get married in a place that’s not only stunning but also full of adventure, look no further than Germany.

 Getting Around Germany (Trains and Buses)

 Like most countries in Europe, Germany has an extensive train and bus network that makes traveling quite simple.
-We still recommend getting a rental car, at least for the elopement portion part of your trip though, since it makes getting around Germany a breeze.
+I still recommend getting a rental car, at least for the elopement portion part of your trip though, since it makes getting around Germany a breeze.
 You’ll find this especially true in the mountain regions of Germany.

 Lodging in Germany